 These cookies can stay for quite a long time (according to the original recipe).
 The only condition is to be stored in a closed container or to be covered with a plastic wrap.

-Orange biscuits with chocolate chips (original recipe)
+Orange chocolate chip cookies (original recipe)

 200 g all-purpose flour